 When was the last time you visited a museum?

-Find out what museums are in your area and go visit them.
+Find out what museums are in your area and visit them.
 We discovered there were several not far from us.
-This visit to the Harley Davidson Museum made for a very interesting afternoon.
+This visit to the Harley Davidson Museum made for a fascinating afternoon.

 5. Make a meal together